Humps in Motzkin paths and standard Young tableaux in a $(2,1)$-hook: Abstract

 \section{Abstract}

-In this paper, we construct several bijections among humps of Motzkin paths, standard Young tableaux (SYTs) in a $(2,1)$-hook and two special kinds of Motzkin prefixes.
-As corollaries, we obtain the number of humps and peaks in Motzkin paths with height $k$, and the number of SYTs with shapes in $\{(\lambda_1,\lambda_2,1,\dots)\mid \lambda_1-\lambda_2=k\}$, which refine Regev's results in 2009.
+We calculate the number of humps and peaks in Motzkin paths with a given height, and calculate the number of standard Young tableaux (SYTs) in a $(2,1)$-hook with the difference of the first two parts fixed, which refine Regev's results in 2009.
 We also give new combinatorial proofs of Regev's results, and reveal some new recurrence relations related to humps, free Motzkin paths and SYTs.

 \textbf{Keywords:} Motzkin paths, humps, peaks, standard Young tableaux, Motzkin prefixes, Riordan arrays\\ \textbf{Mathematics Subject Classifications: 05A15}